 Today is your time to shine and get signed to your favorite record label.
 But you have to send your music to the record label you love to make that happen, and this can prove to be a bit tricky.
 Luckily, we’re here to guide you every step along the way.
 This is where you learn how to submit your demo…

 NOTE: This article offers general rules of thumb to help you along the way, mainly for labels that still want to receive demo submissions via e-mail.
-To submit a demo to Armada Music, you can just use this link and follow the instructions.
+At Armada Music, we’ve just launched a whole new way of submitting demos.
+To drop a demo to Armada Music, you can just use this link, sign up and follow the instructions.

 Countless producers are trying to get signed to their favorite record label.
 But in most cases, their music doesn’t even reach the ears of an A&R manager.
 We hear you thinking: “How is this even possible?”
 Bear with us as we explain.